 The Importance of Titles and File Names

-It is pivotal to include keywords in both the titles of the videos and the file names when you are uploading the video to YouTube.
+It is pivotal to include keywords in both the titles of the videos and the file names when uploading the video to YouTube.
 Avoid using only a keyword in the file name, as YouTube recognises this as a way to cheat their system and will result in a penalty.
 Using the full title name for the file will avoid this.

-When making the file name ensure that you include dashes, as Google recognises them as spaces, using our example from above of the title, “How to Train Your Dog to Speak French with a British Accent,” a good file name would be either “how-to-train-your-dog.avi” or “how-to-train-your-dog-to-speak-french-with-a-British-accent.avi” and letter case is not important in file names.
+When making the file name, ensure that you include dashes, as Google recognises them as spaces; using our example from above of the title, “How to Train Your Dog to Speak French with a British Accent,” a good file name would be either “how-to-train-your-dog.avi” or “how-to-train-your-dog-to-speak-french-with-a-British-accent.avi” and letter case is not important in file names.

 Upfront Placement of Keywords in the Title

-A search made on YouTube for “How to Dance Without Looking Stupid” shows that there is not so much competition for this category.
-It would be very easy to rank highly with a well-made video about this topic.
+A search made on YouTube for “How to Dance Without Looking Stupid” shows there is not so much competition for this category.
+It would be easy to rank highly with a well-made video about this topic.

 Detailed Descriptions